seanwevans/PyIsolate/README.md

 # PyIsolate

-**Light‑weight, eBPF‑hardened sub‑interpreter sandbox for CPython 3.13 (no‑GIL)**
+**A Light‑weight, eBPF‑hardened sub‑interpreter sandbox for a no-GIL CPython**

-> Docker‑class isolation, thread‑level granularity.

 ## Features